 Having days off that others do not can complicate friendships.
 Couples on a standard schedule tend to avoid those who don’t share the same schedule because arranging an outing requires a lot of effort.
 But God blessed us with friends who understand and share our shift-work lifestyle.
 We have found nontraditional ways to build our friendship, including celebrating New Year’s in the company break room because a friend had to work all night.

-Tony seeks out men with flexible schedules.
+Tony seeks out men with shift jobs.
 They share lunchtime or go for motorcycle rides when I’m working.
 When Tony is working, I scrapbook and visit with women in our neighborhood.